 It occupies the delightful Roberts-Mozley House, which was built in 1901 and was home to three city mayors and a senator before becoming the council’s permanent home.

 5. Sweetwater Creek State Park

-The ten square kilometre Sweetwater Creek State Park is located just 11 kilometres east of Douglasville.
+The ten square kilometre Sweetwater Creek State Park is located just 5 miles east of Douglasville.